Donald Trump Jr. visits Greenland amid father's interest – DW – 01/07/2025

 "Just here as tourists," Trump Jr. said upon arrival at the airport in the capital Nuuk, according to the local broadcaster KNR.
 Trump Jr. said he has no plans to meet with politicians during his brief stay.

-President-elect Donald Trump took to his own social media platform, Truth Social, to declare both is future plans for Greenland and his delight over his son's trip.
+President-elect Donald Trump took to his own social media platform, Truth Social, to declare both his future plans for Greenland and his delight over his son's trip.

 "I am hearing that the people of Greenland are 'MAGA.'
 My son, Don Jr., and various representatives, will be traveling there to visit some of the most magnificent areas and sights," he posted late on Monday.